Robert L. MacDonald, Assistant Superintendent of Schools

 Bangor, Maine 04401

 Since 1965 and the passage of the Elementary and Secondary Education Act, Title I has provided a source of federal funding to America’s schools.
-Based on local poverty data and demographics, Title I formulas determine the funding allocation allowing schools to provide supplemental instructional services and resources to assist students in achieving local learning goals and targets.
+Based on math and literacy data and demographics, Title I formulas determine the funding allocation allowing schools to provide supplemental instructional services and resources to assist students in achieving local learning goals and targets.

 There are two models of Title I services, targeted assistance and schoolwide, allowed under the 2001 No Child Left Behind Act.
-Abraham Lincoln School, Downeast School, Fourteenth School, Fairmount and Vine Street School are eligible to implement supplemental instructional services as schoolwide programs.
-Ensuring all students in the school, primarily those who are low achievers, satisfy expected achievement levels on local and state measures, remains the goal of schoolwide programming.
+Abraham Lincoln School, Downeast School, Fourteenth School, Fairmount, Fruit Street, Mary Snow, and Vine Street School are eligible to implement supplemental instructional services as schoolwide programs.
+Assisting all students in the school, primarily those who are low achievers, satisfy expected achievement levels on local and state measures remains the goal of schoolwide programming.

 Schoolwide implementation under Title I requires schools complete a comprehensive needs assessment, design specific goals and interventions to respond to the needs, develop a comprehensive plan and conduct an annual review of the program.

 At the PreK-3 schools, trained Reading Recovery teachers are members of the Title faculty and prioritize along with other Title staff the development of early literacy skills.
 As students progress through the early primary schools additional Title interventions and supports are available to those students requiring assistance in math and or reading.

 At the 4-5 level, Title I offers direct instruction and extended academic support to students as part of the school’s yearly continuous improvement process, School Competency Planning.
 Building “academic fluency,” identifying a personalized learning plan and developing the technology skills to support learning are overarching goals for all students.